ThisIsntTheWay/WaniKani-100-Review-Fanfare/README.md

 ---

 *Please note this uses the Zelda BotW “Key Item” fanfare.
 I used [this tool](https://base64.guru/converter/encode/audio) to encode the audio file.
-To use your own audio, swap out the value of `b64` with your own encoded audio.*
+To use your own audio, open the "Set jingle" menu in your script provider.*